 Health & Wholeness

-The Church supports holistic theology inclusive of full development of body, mind and soul.
+The Church supports wholistic theology inclusive of full development of body, mind and soul.
 Consequently, it has outreach and development activities all over the country.
-The programme collaborates with existing church projects under Rural and Urban development.
+The Programme collaborates with existing church projects under Rural and Urban development.

 The Health Programme offers a wide range of health services covering large areas of Kenya plus mission areas in Tanzania and Uganda.
 Priority is given to those areas with limited access to health care services, which are characterized by poor incomes and infrastructure.